COPD Alpha-1 Antitrypsin Deficiency

 - A genetic test is the most certain way to check for AAT deficiency and should be done to confirm the results of the blood test and find the mutation in the AAT gene.
 A genetic counselor can help you understand what to expect from a genetic test and what your results mean.

-- A pulmonary test to see how well your lungs are working may be recommended by your doctor if you have COPD related to AAT deficiency.
+- A pulmonary test to see how well your lungs are working may be recommended by your healthcare provider if you have COPD related to AAT deficiency.

 How is it treated?

-You may need a lifelong treatment called augmentation therapy.
-This treatment raises the levels of the AAT protein in your lungs, using ATT protein taken from the blood of donors.
+If you have emphysema, you may need a lifelong treatment called augmentation therapy.
+This treatment involves raising the AAT protein to acceptable amounts.
 This helps slow down lung damage.
 Side effects of this treatment are rare and may include a mild fever, headaches, nausea, and dizziness.

 If you have COPD, you may also need medicines or other treatments.
-Talk to your doctor about ways to help prevent or delay lung damage, such as quitting smoking and avoiding secondhand smoke, dust, or air pollution.
+Talk to your healthcare provider about ways to help prevent or delay lung damage, such as quitting smoking and avoiding secondhand smoke, dust, or air pollution.